College of Humanities, Arts and Social Sciences

 ; Maritime archaeology

 Historical archaeology is important to the identity of local communities.
-As a consequence, the Department receives continual requests for expert assistance and research.
+As a consequence, Archaeology receives continual requests for expert assistance and research.
 These are some of the major historical archaeological projects initated by community request.

 2014-2024: The archaeology of Willow Court, Tasmania.
 This project was initiated by the Derwent Valley Council, who want to preserve this signficant site and interpret it for future generations.